VPC-DevAdmin/Inference_Blueprints/code-translation/README.md

       style F fill:#e1ffe1
 ```

-This application is built with enterprise inference capabilities using Keycloak for authentication and CodeLlama-34b-instruct for code translation.
+This application is built with enterprise inference capabilities using optional Keycloak authentication and any OpenAI-compatible inference endpoint (defaulting to `meta-llama/Llama-3.1-8B-Instruct`).

 **Service Components:**

 1. **React Web UI (Port 3000)** -  Provides side-by-side code comparison interface with language selection, PDF upload, and real-time translation results

-2. **FastAPI Backend (Port 5001)** -  Handles code validation, PDF extraction, Keycloak authentication, and orchestrates code translation through CodeLlama model
+2. **FastAPI Backend (Port 5001)** -  Handles code validation, PDF extraction, optional Keycloak authentication or API-key auth, and orchestrates code translation through your configured model endpoint

 **Typical Flow:**

 1. User enters code or uploads a PDF through the web UI.
 2. The backend validates the input and extracts code if needed.
-3. The backend authenticates with Keycloak and calls CodeLlama model.
+3. The backend authenticates with Keycloak (if credentials are provided) or uses `INFERENCE_API_KEY`/open mode, then calls the configured model endpoint.
 4. The model translates the code to the target language.
 5. The translated code is returned and displayed to the user.
 6. User can copy the translated code with one click.